Religion in China: 20th century to present

 During the 1980s and 1990s, the central government began rebuilding places of worship destroyed during the Cultural Revolution.
 During those decades, the diversity of religious practice in rural China also increased.
 Protestantism grew rapidly in rural China in the 1980s and rapidly in urban China in the 1990s.

 Although "heterodox teachings" such as the Falun Gong were banned and practitioners have been persecuted since 1999, local authorities were likely to follow a hands-off policy towards other religions.

 In the late 20th century, there was a reactivation of state cults devoted to the Yellow Emperor and the Red Emperor.
 In the early 2000s, the Chinese government became open especially to traditional religions such as Mahayana Buddhism, Taoism, and folk religion, emphasizing the role of religion in building a Confucian Harmonious Society.
 The government founded the Confucius Institute in 2004 to promote Chinese culture.
 China hosted religious meetings and conferences including the first World Buddhist Forum in 2006, a number of international Taoist meetings, and local conferences on folk religions.
 Aligning with Chinese anthropologists' emphasis on "religious culture", the government considers these as integral expressions of national "Chinese culture".

 A turning point was reached in 2005, when folk religious cults began to be protected and promoted under the policies of intangible cultural heritage.
 Not only were traditions that had been interrupted for decades resumed, but ceremonies forgotten for centuries were reinvented.
 The annual worship of the god Cancong of the ancient state of Shu, for instance, was resumed at a ceremonial complex near the Sanxingdui archaeological site in Sichuan.
 Modern Chinese political leaders have been deified into the common Chinese pantheon.
 The international community has become concerned about allegations that China has harvested the organs of Falun Gong practitioners and other religious minorities, including Christians and Uyghur Muslims.
 In 2012, Xi Jinping made fighting moral void and corruption through a return to traditional culture one of the primary tasks of the government.
+In 2018, during a series of institutional reforms, the National Religious Affairs Administration and its functions were merged into the United Front Work Department of the Central Committee of the Chinese Communist Party.
 In 2023, the government decreed that all places of worship must uphold the leadership of the Chinese Communist Party, implement Xi Jinping Thought, and promote the sinicization of religion.